dmvelasco/dmvelasco.github.io/pages/research.md

 <p align="justify">
-Broadly, my research interests include perennial fruit tree fruit and nut crop domestication, evolution, genetics, and germplasm and their application to plant breeding.
-I enjoy combining lines of inquiry in these topics to better understand the genetic variation in germplasm and where selection has operated on the genome to identify loci of interest that may expedite breeding efforts in perennial crops.
+Broadly, my research interests include perennial fruit and nut tree crop domestication, evolution, and germplasm for use in plant breeding to increase pest, disease, and abiotic resilience.
+I enjoy exploring these lines of inquiry through genomics to better understand the genetic variation in germplasm and where selection has operated on the genome to identify loci of interest that may expedite breeding efforts in perennial crops.
 </p>

 ## Domestication of Tree Crops